What is a Marketer?

 Dispatcher: The Dispatcher will need to inform the Marketer of the capacity of the Multiplier coalition.
 If there are plenty of Multipliers to meet with seekers, the Marketer can increase the ad budget.
 If Multipliers are overwhelmed with contacts, the Marketer can turn down or turn off ad spend.

-Digital Responder: The Marketer needs to be in regular communication with Digital Responders about the content calendar so they are ready and available for response.
+Digital Filterer: The Marketer needs to be in regular communication with Digital Filterers about the content calendar so they are ready and available for response.
 Marketers need to understand the type of response and contacts that are coming out of ad campaigns.

 Visionary Leader: The Visionary Leader would help the Marketer to understand and stay aligned with the overall M2DMM vision.
 The Marketer would work with this Visionary Leader in deciding the targeted persona and who the media is trying to reach.
 Together, they would explore which demographics and geographical areas need to be targeted with ads.